Universal Regular Conditional Distributions: Applications

-Unlike the previous experiments, we can exactly compute the law of $f(x)+\epsilon_x$ in closed form.
-We emphasize that this information is not available to the user.
-Thus we can explicitly compare the predictive capabilities of MC-Oracle and to the DNM model.
-As reflected in Tables~\ref{tab_hetero_skedestic_learning} and~\ref{tab_hetero_skedestic_learning_d_100}, MC-Oracle of course offers better prediction of the law.
-However, the two methods are comparable in (M), even with the DNM model marginally outperforming the oracle method.
+Unlike in the previous experiments, in this experiment, we can explicitly compute the law of $f(x)+\epsilon_x$ in closed form.
+Therefore, we can explicitly compare the predictive capabilities of MC-Oracle to the probabilistic transformer model.
+We emphasize that the law of $f(x)+\epsilon_x$ is not directly available to the user.
+As reflected in Table~\ref{tab_hetero_skedestic_learning_d_100}, the inaccessible MC-Oracle method offers a better prediction of the law.
+Nevertheless, the PT model offers the best overall performance with respect to the (W1) and (M) performance metrics.

-As with the previous examples, Tables~\ref{tab_hetero_skedestic_learning} and~\ref{tab_hetero_skedestic_learning_d_100} confirm that the proposed deep neural model offers competitive performance; both when approximating the mean and especially when approximating the measure-valued function $x\mapsto \pp(f(x)+\epsilon_x\in \cdot)$.
-We note that DNM offers similar estimates of the mean as most other models while simultaneously offering a notably better approximation of W1.

-Table~\ref{tab_hetero_skedestic_learning_d_100} also shows that, unlike the benchmark $\ppp[\rr][1]$-valued models, the performance of DNM does not degrade in high-dimensional settings.
-Thus, the DNM model provides a viable means of learning probability measure-valued functions even in high-dimensional settings.
+Table~\ref{tab_hetero_skedestic_learning_d_100} shows that the PT offers similar accuracy to the other machine learning models when predicting $f$.
+However, it also shows that the PT does so while simultaneously showing the best prediction of the probability measure-valued map $x\mapsto \mathbb{P}(f(x)+\epsilon_x\in \cdot)$.
+It also shows that unlike the other $\ppp[\rr][1]$-valued models, the PT's performance does not degrade in high-dimensional settings.
+Thus, the PT model provides a viable means of learning probability measure-valued functions even in high-dimensional settings.